Skip to content

 boxmot MODE [OPTIONS] [DETECTOR] [REID] [TRACKER]

-Use CLI for the high-level syntax.
-Each mode page includes its own examples and generated CLI argument table.
+See CLI for the high-level syntax.
+Each mode page below includes its own examples and a generated CLI argument table.